Five Year Plan Provides Roadmap for Success

 - Develop goals along with short, mid, and long-term objectives

 - Identify evaluation metrics for each objective

-Visioning took place over a series of meetings with the Strategic Plan Committee (SPC), which included Board members, volunteers, and staff.
-The first meeting identified strengths and weaknesses of the DCCB during a SWOT (strengths, weaknesses, opportunities, and threats) analysis activity.
+Our comprehensive planning process included a visioning component in coordination with the Strategic Plan Committee (SPC), through a community survey, and in conjunction with a public engagement meeting.
+This visioning process took place over a series of meetings with the SPC, which included board members, volunteers, and staff.
+The first meeting identified the strengths and weaknesses of the DCCB during a SWOT (strengths, weaknesses, opportunities, and threats) analysis activity.

 DCCB Strengths & Opportunities

 - Number and usage of multi-purpose and hiking trails

 - Costs and funding assistance sources